microsoft/pxt/docs/project-tools.md

-# Project tools bubbles and private whiteboards
+# Project tools bubbles, private whiteboards and backpack

 This is a focused port of the tabbed/resizable documentation idea from [PR #10888](https://github.com/microsoft/pxt/pull/10888), rebuilt on current PXT.